-- 65. Manual Section 5.19.19 Failure to Maintain SC Voucher Program Documentation Entire section deleted. - 66.
-Manual Section 5.19.22 Smoking in a Facility Title changed to Smoking/Consumption of Alcoholic Beverages/Use of Non-Prescription Narcotic or Illegal Substances on the Premises - 67.
-Manual Section 5.19.13 Failure to Respond to Attempts by SC Voucher Program Staff to Reach the Provider - Title has been changed to Failure to Respond to Attempts by SC DSS Staff to Reach the Provider. - 68.
-Manual Section 5.19.15 Failure to Maintain LAN (Local Area Network) Phone Service. - Added Verification can be made by any SCDSS staff. - 69.
+- Staff to Reach the Provider - Title has been changed to Failure to Respond to Attempts by SC DSS Staff to Reach the Provider. - 68.
+Manual Section 5.19.15 Failure to Maintain LAN (Local Area Network) Phone Service.
+Added Verification can be made by any SCDSS staff. - 69.
 Manual Section 5.19.17 Fraud. - Title has been changed to Fraud/Misrepresentation. - 70.
 Manual Section 5.19.19 Failure to Maintain SC Voucher Program Documentation Requirements. - Per ABC Quality, this section is being deleted. - 71.
-Manual Section 5.19.20 Verbal or Physical Abuse of SC Voucher Staff. - Title has been changed to Verbal or Physical Abuse by a Provider. - Changed all SC Voucher Program language to SCDSS. - 72.
+Manual Section 5.19.20 Verbal or Physical Abuse of SC Voucher Staff.

+Title has been changed to Verbal or Physical Abuse by a Provider.
+Changed all SC Voucher Program language to SCDSS. - 72.
 Manual Section 5.19.21 Refusal to Allow SC Voucher Program Representative Access to the Facility. - Title has been changed to Refusal to Allow SCDSS Representatives Access to the Facility. - Changed all SC Voucher Program language to SCDSS. - 73.
-Manual Section 5.20.1 Life-Threatening or Substantial Threat of Harm. - Changed all SC Voucher Program language to ABC Quality. - Changed Child Care Services Director to the Director of Early Care and Education. - 74.
+Manual Section 5.20.1 Life-Threatening or Substantial Threat of Harm.
+Changed all SC Voucher Program language to ABC Quality. - Changed Child Care Services Director to the Director of Early Care and Education. - 74.
 Manual Section 5.20.2 Non-Life-Threatening Situations - Deleted "notices should be effective the first Monday after 10 working days (excluding weekends and holidays) from the date the final termination notice is mailed to the provider, unless a different time frame is otherwise noted in this document.
-This allows for mail delivery of the notices and time for the families to make other child care arrangements." - Added "shall follow normal procedures outlined in section 5.20.4".

-75. Manual Section 5.20.3 Notification to Child Care Staff

-Changed QRIS Quality Monitoring Designee to ABC Quality Designee.
-And Control Center to SC Voucher Program Control Center.

-76. Manual Section 5.20.4 First Notification to Provider from SC Child Care Program Monitoring.

-Title Changed to First Notification to Provider from ABC Quality.

-Changed QRIS Quality Monitoring Designee to ABC Quality Designee
+This allows for mail delivery of the notices and time for the families to make other child care arrangements." - Added "shall follow normal procedures outlined in section 5.20.4". - 5.20.3 Notification to Child Care Staff - Changed QRIS Quality Monitoring Designee to ABC Quality Designee.
+And Control Center to SC Voucher Program Control Center. - 75.
+Manual Section 5.20.4 First Notification to Provider from SC Child Care Program Monitoring. - Title Changed to First Notification to Provider from ABC Quality Changed QRIS Quality Monitoring Designee to ABC Quality Designee